C++11: Strongly typed enumerations

 With old-style enumerations the values are placed in the outer scope.
 With new-style enumerations they are placed within the scope of the enum class name.
-So in the above example, Val1 is undefined, but Enum2::Val1 is defined.
+So in the above example, UP is undefined, but Direction::UP is defined.

 There is also a transitional syntax to allow old-style enumerations to provide explicit scoping, and the definition of the underlying type: